NPITX-programs/BurgerBarn/.github/README.md

-Users must NOT be able to modify/focus the Text Box Include two Buttons: Purchase and Exit
+Include two Buttons: Purchase and Exit
 Clicking Purchase displays a thank you message, then clears all fields Clicking Exit exits the program